brandcm/Archaic_Splicing/data/ASE/README.md

-This directory contains a single file with introgressed variant associated with allele-specific expression from McCoy et al. 2017.
+This directory contains a single file with introgressed variants associated with allele-specific expression from McCoy et al. 2017.